-Please note: Not all submissions will appear in the daily email.
+Please note: Not all submissions will appear in the emails.
 Inclusion is at the editor’s discretion and may be subject to editing for brevity and clarity.

 - Submissions must be from a Tech department or office, a chartered student organization or other Tech-affiliated program, and will be accepted only from Tech faculty, staff and students.
 Submitters will need to log in with their university username and password (same that you use to check your Tech email or log into iLearn).

-- Submissions must be received by noon to be considered for the following day’s email.
+- Submissions must be received by noon to be considered for the next email.

 - Submissions appear on the blog only once (if approved), and remain available on the blog until removed by the editor.
 When you select a post date, you are selecting the day it will start appearing on the Tech Times blog.